azevedo66/sale-lobby-manager/README.md

 - Tags can be removed when the player is able to participate.

 ### Small Rotation Waiting
-- Players with 0–1 businesses can opt into a small rotation waiting list.
+- Players with 0–1 businesses can opt into the **Small Rotation Waiting List**.
 - They stay in the waiting list until manually grouped.
 - **Purpose:** Allows players with very few businesses to indicate they are waiting for a small rotation without being automatically grouped.